 A further exemption was granted in 2015 and another in April 2019 from TPP 15-03.
+Changes to the baseline total/balance caused by COVID-19 have meant a new exemption was requested in June 2021.

 The exemption will remain in force until one or more of the following occur